NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/other.md

 In the model example below, we have clusters of stationary turtles randomly distributed in the world that represent people and we have a mobile turtle who represents a doctor.
-The doctor moves around randomly and when it comes accross `other turtles`, it asks the other turtles on the same patch to turn themselves green if they are healthy and red if they are infected.
+The doctor moves around randomly and when it comes across `other turtles`, it asks the other turtles on the same patch to turn themselves green if they are healthy and red if they are infected.